Andrei-Popilian/VIP_Design_Xcode_Template/README.md

 ## Installation

 * Before starting to use VIP Templates, please make sure you have the following protocols (adding some constraints to our implementation):
-* You can either create by yourself or copy them from the template folder.
+* You can either create by yourself or copy them from the **Architecture** folder inside the templates folder.
 (Soon will be added to the templates as checkmarks)
     * Factorable.swift
     * VIPArchitecture.swift